 When you are ready to use the edible orchid flowers, follow these steps to prepare them:

-- Wash the flowers gently in a large bowl filled with cold water.
-Using cold water will help keep the flower petals firm, so they don’t wilt.
+- Wash the flowers gently in a large basin filled with cold water.
+Using cold water will help keep the flower petals firm and keep them from wilting.

 - Place them on a towel or paper towel to air dry.

 - Ideally, it is best to use them immediately once they are dry.